 A proven track record:

-Being asked to take on increased responsibility shows future employers that you’re on the up and up.
+Being asked to take on increased responsibility at a summer job shows future employers that you’re on the up and up.
 “Demonstrating future value to employers is one of the most effective ways to get attention on your resume.
 Being promoted from cashier to shift manager is much more meaningful than the small raise in a paycheck,” says Lombardo, “Even when the summer job is not at all related to a student’s future career, employers see value in leadership potential.”